avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

   * ```reboot```

 ## Step 9: View the Data
-* If the "sensor" data field in the config.py file is left as "default" the main program will just send dummy data (random integers) to the "Random_Integer" attribute in IoTConnect.
+* If the "plugin" data field in the config.py file is left as "Default" the main program will send dummy data (random integers) to the "Random_Integer" attribute for the device in IoTConnect.

   * To connect your gateway to a sensor and acquire real data, refer to the appropriate README for the supported sensor pack within the [plugins](https://github.com/avnet-iotconnect/iotc-python-examples/tree/main/STM32MP157F-DK2_Demo/plugins) directory.